docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 If we're blind, we won't be able to do anything.

 ### Which system requirements needs my container to run `docker-mailserver` effectively?
-1 core and 1GB of RAM is recommended, even it could work with 512M of RAM.
+1 core and 1GB of RAM + Swap partition is recommended to run `docker-mailserver` with Clamav.
+Otherwise, it could work with 512M of RAM.

 ### Is `docker-mailserver` running in a [rancher environment](http://rancher.com/rancher/)?